-- Revenues for the three months and year ended December 31, 2015 were $0.7 million and $3.1 million, as compared to $0.9 million and $5.7 million for the same periods in 2014.
-Revenue in each period was primarily due to deferred revenue recognized related to the royalty agreement with Royalty Pharma.
+- Revenues for the three months and year ended December 31, 2016 were $0.7 million and $2.5 million, as compared to $0.7 million and $3.1 million for the same periods in 2015.
+The decrease between the periods was primarily due to the extension of the amortization period of our deferred revenue.

-- Research and development expenses were $7.6 million and $23.7 million for the three months and year ended December 31, 2015, from $6.0 million and $27.7 million for the same periods in 2014, primarily relating to the vosaroxin development program in each year.
-The decrease of $4.0 million in 2015 was primarily due to a decrease of $5.4 million in clinical trial expenses, partially offset by increases of $0.9 million in personnel costs (including an increase of $0.5 million in stock-based compensation expense), and $0.5 million in other outside services and consulting costs.
+- Research and development expenses were $4.8 million and $22.9 million for the three months and year ended December 31, 2016, as compared to $7.6 million and $23.7 million for the same periods in 2015.
+The decrease of $0.8 million in 2016 was primarily due to a decrease of $2.2 million in personnel costs partially offset by increases in professional services, clinical trials and medical affairs expenses.

-- Interest expense was $0.2 million and $0.9 million for the three months and year ended December 31, 2015 as compared to $0.3 million and $1.7 million for the same periods in 2014.
-The decreases in 2015 were due to the reduced principal balance outstanding on notes payable to the Lenders under the Loan Agreement.
+- Interest expense was $0.5 million and $1.7 million for the three months and year ended December 31, 2016, as compared to $0.2 million and $0.9 million for the same periods in 2015.
+The increases in the 2016 periods were primarily due to the increase in the notes payable.

 Conference Call Information

 Sunesis will host an update conference call today, March 9th at 11:00 a.m.
 Eastern Time.
 The call can be accessed by dialing (844) 296-7720 (U.S. and Canada) or (574) 990-1148 (international) and entering passcode 59899543.
 To access the live audio webcast, or the subsequent archived recording, visit the “Investors and Media – Calendar of Events” section of the Sunesis website at www.sunesis.com.
 The webcast will be recorded and available for replay on the company’s website for two weeks.